 You may have surgery, depending on your cancer.

-- If there are no signs that the cancer has spread outside of the pancreas, you may be able to have surgery, such as the Whipple’s operation, to remove your cancer.
+- If there are no signs that the cancer has spread outside of the pancreas, you may be able to have surgery, to remove your cancer.

 - Some people with cancer that can’t be removed by surgery may have bypass surgery, to treat a blocked bile duct or a blocked duodenum.
 This can help deal with symptoms such as sickness or jaundice.